Make sure to check out this roundup of 20 delicious recipes to make for Cinco de Mayo!!

 Fruit to liquid to ice ratio has to be perfect.
 Simple as that.

-These take under 10 minutes to make.
+If you are wondering how long does a frozen strawberry margarita take to make — these take under 10 minutes to make.
 All you need is a blender.

 Preferably a good one, I use a blendtec so it comes out with that perfect frozen margarita consistency.
 But if you don’t have a blendtec blender, fear not – they will still taste awesome.